StasYarikov/Friendbook-pet-project-/README.md

 ## Features

-*   **Smart Matching:** Discover and connect with new people based on shared interests.
+*   **Smart Matching:** Discover the percent of match between your friends to find their best options.
 *   **Gift Idea Generator:** Struggling to find the perfect gift?
 Use the integrated AI to generate unique and personalized gift ideas for your friends.
 *   **Inner Circle:** A dedicated space to keep your closest friends nearby and manage your most important connections.